moltenib/simple-mirror/README.md

 ## Introduction

 This is a graphical back-up utility, intended to simplify usage of `rsync` on both Windows and Linux.
-It takes the following parameters:
+The following parameters are used:

 - Origin: the directory to be mirrored.
 It will not be altered by this program.
 - Destination: a directory to copy the differences into.
 Choosing the correct path is crucial; entering this parameter without care may have unintended consequences.